-- (2) that the secured party has exercised its post-default remedies with respect to the collateral; - (3) that, by reason of the exercise, a transferee has acquired the rights of the debtor in the collateral; and - (4) the name and mailing address of the secured party, debtor, and transferee. - (b) Effect of transfer statement.
+(2) that the secured party has exercised its post-default remedies with respect to the collateral;

+(3) that, by reason of the exercise, a transferee has acquired the rights of the debtor in the collateral; and

+- (4) the name and mailing address of the secured party, debtor, and transferee. - (b) [Effect of transfer statement.]
 A transfer statement entitles the transferee to the transfer of record of all rights of the debtor in the collateral specified in the statement in any official filing, recording, registration, or certificate-of-title system covering the collateral.
-If a transfer statement is presented with the applicable fee and request form to the official or office responsible for maintaining the system, the official or office shall: - (1) accept the transfer statement; - (2) promptly amend its records to reflect the transfer; and - (3) if applicable, issue a new appropriate certificate of title in the name of the transferee. - (c) Transfer not a disposition; no relief of secured party's duties.
-A transfer of the record or legal title to collateral to a secured party under subsection (b) or otherwise is not of itself a disposition of collateral under this Crow/Apsaalooke Secured Transactions Act and does not of itself relieve the secured party of its duties under this Crow/Apsaalooke Secured Transactions Act.

-SECTION 15-9-620.
-ACCEPTANCE OF COLLATERAL IN FULL OR PARTIAL

-SATISFACTION OF OBLIGATION; NOTIFICATION OF PROPOSAL; EFFECT OF ACCEPTANCE; COMPULSORY DISPOSITION OF COLLATERAL.

-- (a) Proposal to accept collateral in full or partial satisfaction of obligation.

-Except as provided in subsection (e), a secured party may, after default, propose to retain the collateral in full satisfaction of the obligation it secures or, in a transaction other than a consumer transaction, in partial satisfaction of such obligation. - (b) Notification of proposal to accept collateral.
-The secured party shall send notice of such proposal to: - (1) the debtor; - (2) any person from whom the secured party has received, before the debtor consented to the acceptance, a signed notification of a claim of an interest in the collateral; - (3) any person that, 14 calendar days before the debtor consented to the acceptance, held a security interest in or other lien on the collateral perfected by means of a financing statement or compliance with other law (Section 15-9-311(a)) that makes such interest reasonably discoverable; and - (4) if the proposal is for partial satisfaction of the obligation, any secondary obligor. - (c) Conditions to acceptance.
-The proposal is not effective unless it is covered by subsection (a) and: - (1) the debtor consents to the acceptance in a record signed after default; - (2) no other person specified in subsection (b), and no other person holding an interest in the collateral subject to the secured party's interest, objects to the acceptance within
+If a transfer statement is presented with the applicable fee and request form to the official or office responsible for maintaining the system, the official or office shall: - (1) accept the transfer statement; - (2) promptly amend its records to reflect the transfer; and - (3) if applicable, issue a new appropriate certificate of title in the name of the transferee. - (c) [Transfer not a disposition; no relief of secured party's duties.]
+A transfer of the record or legal title to collateral to a secured party under this section (b) or otherwise is not of itself a disposition of collateral under this Chapter and does not of itself relieve the secured party of its duties under this Chapter. - 15- 9-620.
+ACCEPTANCE OF COLLATERAL IN FULL OR PARTIAL SATISFACTION OF OBLIGATION; NOTIFICATION OF PROPOSAL; EFFECT OF ACCEPTANCE; COMPULSORY DISPOSITION OF COLLATERAL. - (a) [Proposal to accept collateral in full or partial satisfaction of obligation.]
+Except as provided in this section (e), a secured party may, after default, propose to retain the collateral in full satisfaction of the obligation it secures or, in a transaction other than a consumer transaction, in partial satisfaction of such obligation. - (b) [Notification of proposal to accept collateral.]
+The secured party shall send notice of such proposal to: - (1) the debtor, - (2) any person from whom the secured party has received, before the debtor consented to the acceptance, a signed notification of a claim of an interest in the collateral; - (3) any person that, 14 calendar days before the debtor consented to the acceptance, held a security interest in or other lien on the collateral perfected by means of a financing statement or compliance with other law (15-9-311(a)) that makes such interest reasonably discoverable; and

+(4) if the proposal is for partial satisfaction of the obligation, any secondary obligor. (c) [Conditions to acceptance.]
+The proposal is not effective unless it is covered by this section